Skip to main content

 *Priority deadline

-At UND you will learn key skills and knowledge of systems engineering essential to ensure robust, cost-effective designs that meet stringent functional, performance and cost requirements.
-Our program includes cutting-edge instruction in the tools of digital engineering including:
+Let our cutting-edge training position you at the forefront of industry.
+You’ll create robust, cost-effective designs that meet stringent functional, performance and cost requirements.
+Our program includes instruction in the tools of digital engineering including:

 • Model-based engineering